folinimarc/os_gis_sandbox/README.md

 > message mentioning a daemon there is a good chance you first might need to
 > start the docker desktop application (e.g. via search menu).

+> Good to know: Make sure that you have at least a healthy 10gb of free disk space before continuing.
+No worries, uninstalling is simple and clean as outlined in Step 3.

 ## 2) Start the OS Geostack Sandbox
 You only need the single file docker-compose.yml to run the sandbox.
-You can either clone the repository or [click here to open its raw form](https://raw.githubusercontent.com/laiskasiili/os_geostack_sandbox/main/docker-compose.yml) and then go right-click and save as.
+You can either clone the repository or [click here to open its rawform](https://raw.githubusercontent.com/laiskasiili/os_geostack_sandbox/main/docker-compose.yml) and then go right-click and save as.
 Just make sure it is still called docker-compose.yml (with .yml extension).